Photodynamic therapy

-PDT is popularly used in treating acne.
-It is used clinically to treat a wide range of medical conditions, including wet age-related macular degeneration, psoriasis, atherosclerosis and has shown some efficacy in anti-viral treatments, including herpes.
-It also treats malignant cancers including head and neck, lung, bladder and particular skin.
+PDT is used in treating acne, wet age-related macular degeneration, psoriasis, and herpes.
+It is used to treat malignant cancers, including head and neck, lung, bladder and skin.

-The technology has also been tested for treatment of prostate cancer, both in a dog model and in human prostate cancer patients.

-It is recognised as a treatment strategy that is both minimally invasive and minimally toxic.
-Other light-based and laser therapies such as laser wound healing and rejuvenation, or intense pulsed light hair removal do not require a photosensitizer.
-Photosensitisers have been employed to sterilise blood plasma and water in order to remove blood-borne viruses and microbes and have been considered for agricultural uses, including herbicides and insecticides.

-Photodynamic therapy's advantages lessen the need for delicate surgery and lengthy recuperation and minimal formation of scar tissue and disfigurement.
+Advantages lessen the need for delicate surgery and lengthy recuperation and minimal formation of scar tissue and disfigurement.
 A side effect is the associated photosensitisation of skin tissue.

 Basics

 PDT applications involve three components: a photosensitizer, a light source and tissue oxygen.
 The wavelength of the light source needs to be appropriate for exciting the photosensitizer to produce radicals and/or reactive oxygen species.
 These are free radicals (Type I) generated through electron abstraction or transfer from a substrate molecule and highly reactive state of oxygen known as singlet oxygen (Type II).

 PDT is a multi-stage process.
 First a photosensitiser, ideally with negligible toxicity other than its phototoxicity, is administered in the absence of light, either systemically or topically.
 When a sufficient amount of photosensitiser appears in diseased tissue, the photosensitiser is activated by exposure to light for a specified period.
 The light dose supplies sufficient energy to stimulate the photosensitiser, but not enough to damage neighbouring healthy tissue.
 The reactive oxygen kills the target cells.